Welcome to the Lever for Change Community!

 Our first nine months have been exhilarating.
 In April, our first donor partner, the Pritzker Traubert Foundation, launched The Chicago Prize, a competition to award a $10 million grant for a community investment in Chicago’s South and/or West Side.
 The application period closed a few weeks ago and, following administrative review, a robust pool of community-led applications will advance to a distinguished panel of evaluators.
 MacArthur’s second round of 100&Change also launched in April.
 100&Change is a global competition for a $100 million grant to fund a single proposal that promises to solve a problem.
 The application period for 100&Change is closed and proposals are now in Peer-to-Peer review.
 Later this fall, we will launch another competition, followed by six more competitions that are on the docket for 2020 on topics ranging from durable futures for global refugees to reducing greenhouse gas emissions.

 Lever for Change is a vehicle not only for individual donors, but also for collaboration among donors.
 We are already seeing donors work together to fund a single award and donors cooperating to offer multiple awards within a single competition.
-We are working with several donor collaboratives to source ideas from the Lever for Change Solutions Bank.
+We are working with several donor collaboratives to source ideas from the Bold Solutions Network.

 If you are terminally cheerful or just generally optimistic that there are problems we can solve, join our community.
 Let us know if you’d like to serve as a judge or reviewer, if you’d like to sponsor a competition or need help accessing ideas from our Solutions Bank, or if you want to learn more about future competitions.
 Join us—and let’s make the world a better place together.